klavinslab/protocols_aquarium_1_0/materials_prep/media/Yeast/make_SC_media.md

 ##Protocol##

+1. Label the 1000 mL bottle with "SC Media", the date, and an ID number
-1. Weight out nitrogen base, DO media, dextrose, and adenine sulfate and add to 1000 mL bottle
+2. Weight out nitrogen base, DO media, dextrose, and adenine sulfate and add to 1000 mL bottle
-2. Add amino acid solutions (Leu/His/Trp/Ura) to bottle
+3. Add amino acid solutions (Leu/His/Trp/Ura) to bottle
-3. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
+4. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
-4. Add water to 800 mL mark on bottle, shake again to mix
+5. Add water to 800 mL mark on bottle, shake again to mix
-5. Place cap on bottle loosely
+6. Place cap on bottle loosely
-6. Stick autoclave tape on the cap
+7. Stick autoclave tape on the cap
-7. Autoclave 15 minutes at 110°C, minimal drying cycle (optional cycle).
+8. Autoclave 15 minutes at 110°C, minimal drying cycle (optional cycle).

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -